theriley106/LyricVideos/README.md

 <img src="/static/goodExample.gif"/>
 </p>

-We remedy this by downloading multiple lyric videos, and choosing the "best" one based on the number of correct words found within the frames in the video.
+We remedy this by downloading multiple lyric videos, and choosing the "best" one based on the number of unique frames in the video.

+The idea is that a lower number of unique frames likely means that the video is *not* using transitions.